madalin-dogaru/madalin-dogaru/README.md

 Things we might have in common:
 ---

-- 💢 Focusing on reversing radio signals, IoT apps
+- 💢 Focusing on reversing radio signals and IoT apps.
-- 💬 Working mostly with C, Assembly, Python, BladeRF, Ubertooth and a stick to beat signals into submission..
+- 💬 Working mostly with C, Assembly, Python, BladeRF, Ubertooth and a stick to beat signals into submission.
 - ...

 ---------------------------------------------------------------------------